Debt & Credit Help Paying Off Debt

 motortion/Adobe Alimony agreement approved

 Previously called alimony, spousal support payments terminate when you die.
-However, depending on the state and the support agreement, the spouse formerly receiving payments may claim the remaining amount due from your estate or through any life insurance policies you have.
+However, depending on the state and the support agreement, the spouse formerly receiving payments may claim the remaining amount due from your estate or through your remaining life insurance policies.

 Bottom line